Something to look at if you’re fed up with Microsoft and Windows.

 Become a Patron of Ask Leo! and go ad-free!

 These different versions are referred to as “distributions”, or “distros” for short.
 Each is based on a core version of the Linux guts, referred to as its “kernel”, but each differs in various ways and for different reasons.
-Some are targeted at low-end machines, others make really good web servers, and others are better for desktop usage.
+Some are targeted at low-end machines, others make really good web servers, and others are better for desktops.

 Both of these allow you to choose between different user interfaces.
 Windows comes with whatever Start menu and desktop it comes with, but with these distributions of Linux, you get to choose among several options.